sammachin/opentok-sip-samples/Nexmo-SIP-Dial-Out/README.md

   };
 ```

+You should use your OpenTok Key and Secret as the `apiKey` and `apiSecret` values and your Nexmo API Key as the sip `username` and Nexmo API Secret as the sip `password`

 ## Setting up OpenTok & Nexmo projects
   For OpenTok:
   * Create an API Project to get the API Key and Secret.